-- If you run a class or own a retail outlet why not leave a clipboard out on the desk for people to sign up.
+- If you run a class or own a retail outlet use a QR code for people to scan and sign up.

-- Use an app on a tablet to collect emails that automatically populates your mailing list.
-If you’re using MailChimp we love MailChimp Subscribe.
+- Use an app on a tablet to collect emails that automatically populate your mailing list.

 There are a lot of articles about how you can use Social Media to grow your email list.
 Having a large following on Facebook & Instagram is great, but we all know it can sometimes be difficult to catch the eye of your ideal audience, so obtaining their email address could give you direct access to their inbox and potentially, more of their time and this could make all the difference to your business.
 Unless your business is brand new, hopefully, your list will be a combination of your enquiries and your previous and existing customers.
 Whichever category they fall into, they are a warm lead and therefore an incredibly valuable asset to your business.